Smithstura paucicincta

-Schistura paucicincta is a species of ray-finned fish, a stone loach, in the genus Schistura.
+Smithstura paucicincta is a species of freshwater ray-finned fish belonging to the family Nemacheilidae, the stone loaches.
 It is only known from the Mae Nam Noi drainage, a tributary of the Salween River which forms the border between Thailand and Myanmar.
 This species inhabits streams with a moderate to fast current, in riffles, over beds varying from gravel to stone but it has also been recorded in small forest streams in very shallow water.
+This species reaches a maximum length of 5 cm.